Search This Blog

 John McCarthy: The Evolution of a World-Class Aquatic Center

 In his presentation, John traced the industrial transformation of NBP from a shell borrow pit into a premier international rowing destination.
 The site's history is a definitive case study in land optimization, as the master plan evolved through rigorous research and collaboration with the international rowing community.
 Key structural modifications, such as the creation of a 30-acre island and the integration of a 10-lane buoyed course, were designed to meet elite global standards while providing a beautiful public asset.
+Importantly, NBP meets Olympic standards, which is a rarity for rowing facilities.

 John speaking